5 Ways to Make Medication Management Easier

 Ask about safely discontinuing unnecessary medications

 Talk with your doctor about what medications are either outdated for your health needs or seem to be ineffective.
 Reducing medications can reduce the risk of negative reactions or interactions.
 It will also help to protect against the “prescription cascade” of side effects.
+If one experiences side effects, a visit to an urgent care facility is necessary.

 The “prescription cascade” can happen when side effects are mistaken for unique and new symptoms, which are then given new additional medications.
 This can lead to unnecessary treatments that may add more potential complications.